MicrosoftDocs/win32/desktop-src/PerfCtrs/limited-user-access-support.md

 # Limited User Access Support

-Only the administrator of the computer or users in the Performance Logs User Group can log and view counter data.
-Users in the Administrator group can log and view counter data only if the tool they use to log and view counter data is started from a Command Prompt window that is opened with **Run as administrator...**.
-Users in the Performance Monitoring Users group can view counter data.
+Only the administrator of the computer or users in the Performance Logs User Group can log counter data.
+Users in the Administrator group can log counter data only if the tool they use to log counter data is started from a Command Prompt window that is opened with **Run as administrator...**.
+Any users in interactive logon sessions can view counter data.
+However, users in non-interactive logon sessions must be in the Performance Monitoring Users group to view counter data.

 **Windows XP:** The Administrator or users in the Administrator group can log and view counter data without restriction.